 Hi!
 My name is Savanna and this is me living with MS. The MonSter which is Multiple Sclerosis.
 I’m also a Spoonie.

-Not every person who has MS is incapable of walking and uses a wheelchair.
+Not every person who is living with MS is incapable of walking and uses a wheelchair.
 This was the image that many people had when I was young and would do the MS Read-a-thon in school.
 (I know that’s what I thought all MS people were like at that age!)
 Now I know differently!
-Most MSers look quite normal from the outside usually, as a lot of the symptoms are invisible.
+Most MSers (people living with MS) look quite normal from the outside usually, as a lot of the symptoms are invisible.
 It’s hard to see numbness and sensory problems when you are just looking at a person.

 I’ve had 3 major relapses with my MS (even though the minor relapse of symptoms is quite significant to you still as a person, neurologists think they don’t count).
 I’ve never needed a wheelchair or cane to walk yet.
 I have had some cases of my walking being greatly affected though!
 Think waddling like a heavily pregnant lady and feet refusing to pick up off the floor at all!
 Enough that the Occupational therapist left me a walker ‘just in case’.